unstoppabledomains/resolution-java/README.md

 # Resolution-Java

 Resolution-Java is a library for interacting with blockchain domain names.
-It can be used to retrieve [payment addresses](https://unstoppabledomains.com/features#Add-Crypto-Addresses), IPFS hashes for [decentralized websites](https://unstoppabledomains.com/features#Build-Website), and GunDB usernames for [decentralized chat](https://unstoppabledomains.com/chat).
+It can be used to retrieve [payment addresses](https://unstoppabledomains.com/features#Add-Crypto-Addresses) and IPFS hashes for [decentralized websites](https://unstoppabledomains.com/features#Build-Website).

 Resolution-Java is primarily built and maintained by [Unstoppable Domains](https://unstoppabledomains.com/).